spence/jquery.hoversense.js/README.md

 Hover Intent tracks the users mouse coordinates.
 It also allows multiple dropdown items to be open at once.
 Neither of which I'm a fan of.

-This plugin handles hiding and showing dropdown items by queuing
+This plugin handles hiding and showing dropdown items by queuing timer ids.

 # History